David-s9/Creating-Organizational-Units-Groups-and-Users/README.md

 ## 3. Provisioning New Users
 Adding users to specific OUs ensures they inherit the correct policies and group memberships.
+Follow the instructions below to provision a new user.

 1. Right-click the desired OU and select **New** > **User**.
 2. Fill in the user’s details (First Name, Last Name, and User Logon Name).